Kronhyx/fullCalendarBundle/README.md

 ```

 finally we have to map it to the orm, the next file contains the database mapping for the CalendarEvent.
-This file is in the fadosProduccions\fullCalendarBundle\Resources\Config\doctrine\Event.orm.xml
+This file is in the Kronhyx\fullCalendarBundle\Resources\Config\doctrine\Event.orm.xml

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>